 Scripture to Read

-In addition to reading the story of Jesus's birth in Luke 2, here are some other versus that can work well for a candlelight service and other accounts of Jesus's birth:
+In addition to reading the story of Jesus's birth in Luke 2, there are some other verses that can work well for a candlelight service and other accounts of Jesus's birth:

 - Isaiah 7:14 - A short reading about the virgin conceiving the son of God